-Objective: Obesity and hypertension, which are associated with cardiovascular disease and Type 2 Diabetes Mellitus, has become a major health concern in Aruba.
-The present study aims to determine the incidence of obesity and potential hypertension among Hyatt employees in Oranjestad, Aruba.
+Objective: Obesity and hypertension, which are associated with cardiovascular disease and Type 2 Diabetes Mellitus (DM), have become a major health concern in Aruba.
+The present study was aimed to determine the incidence of obesity and potential hypertension among Hyatt employees in Oranjestad, Aruba.

-Method: On November 9th, 2012, students from the Xavier University School of Medicine, Aruba conducted a health fair for employees of the Hyatt Hotel in Aruba – one of the largest hotels in the capital city of Oranjestad.
-Medical students collected the information through questionnaire-based survey and physical examinations.
-This cross-sectional study measured the weight, height, random blood glucose, systolic and diastolic blood pressures.
+Method: On November 9, 2012, students from the Xavier University School of Medicine, Aruba, conducted a health fair for the employees of the Hyatt Hotel in Aruba – one of the largest hotels in the capital city of Oranjestad.
+The Medical students collected the information through questionnaire-based survey and physical examinations.
+This cross-sectional study measured the weight, height, random blood glucose, systolic and diastolic blood pressures of the participants.

-Results: One hundred and fourteen individuals (19%) participated out of the five hundred and nine Hyatt employees.
-Obesity, hypertensive readings and potential diabetes or pre-diabetes was noted among majority of the participants.
-46% (52/114) of the respondents were overweight and 37% (43/114) was obese.
-Hypertensive BPs were detected in 33% (38/114) of participants.
-Students’ t test found no significant correlation between gender and the following variables: BMI, random blood glucose, systolic/diastolic blood pressure or hypertensive findings.
-Based on random blood sugar readings, 4/114 individuals were at risk for diabetes.
+Results: One hundred and fourteen individuals (19%) participated out of the 509 Hyatt employees.
+Obesity, hypertensive readings and potential diabetes or pre-diabetes was noted among the majority of the participants; and 46% (52/114) of the respondents were overweight and 37% (43/114) were obese.
+Hypertensive BPs were detected in 33% (38/114) of the participants.
+Students’ t-test showed no significant correlation between the subjects’ gender and the following variables: BMI, random blood glucose, systolic/diastolic blood pressure, and the hypertensive findings.
+Based on the random blood sugar readings, 4/114 individuals were at risk for diabetes.
 The four individuals had a random blood sugar reading of 11.1 mmol/L or higher.

-Conclusion: Many of the participants of this study presented with both obesity and possible hypertension.
-It is logical to expect a significant risk for cardiovascular disease and type 2 DM in this population.
+Conclusion: Many of the participants in this study, presented with both obesity and possible hypertension.
+It is logical to expect a significant risk for cardiovascular disease and Type 2 DM in the participants’ population.